naraengk/auto-annotated-portfolio/content/pages/projects/project-one.md

-  Acquired extensive experience in Cloud Computing, Artificial Intelligence, and Python programming, significantly broadening myexposure to the IT industry.I underwent rigorous training encompassing Microsoft Azure (AZ-900, AI-900, DP-900), Python, Artificial Intelligence, and Mmachine learning with assessments validating my proficiency in these domains. • This immersive learning experience fortified my foundational knowledge and deepened my insight into the evolving landscape of
+  Acquired extensive experience in Cloud Computing, Artificial Intelligence, and Python programming, significantly broadening myexposure to the IT industry.I underwent rigorous training encompassing Microsoft Azure (AZ-900, AI-900, DP-900), Python, Artificial Intelligence, and Mmachinelearning with assessments validating my proficiency in these domains. • This immersive learning experience fortified my foundational knowledge and deepened my insight into the evolving landscape of